Kanjirito/simple-manga-downloader/README.md

 - It will check if a chapter on mangadex.org has multiple uploads by different groups and ask which one to download
 - It handles the MangaPlus chapters on mangadex
+- It can download the cover for the manga (off by default)
 - You can specify the language (mangadex only)
 - You can specify which chapters to exclude from the download
 - You can change the directory where the manga is saved